The Queensferry Crossing is Scotland’s largest infrastructure project for a generation and the longest three-tower, cable-stayed bridge in the world.

-The driver experience will also be enhanced through the use of lane control signalling and an intelligent lighting control system with features such as low height lighting to help illuminate the road connections.
+The driver experience is enhanced through the use of lane control signalling and an intelligent lighting control system with features such as low height lighting to help illuminate the road connections.

 At the heart of the scheme is a new Bridge Control Room and the Traffic Scotland National Control Centre (TSNCC), a strategic hub which controls and manages Scotland’s motorway and trunk network.

-The project will also benefit from a sophisticated structural health monitoring system.
-This Cloud-based system will inform the maintenance regime and monitor the structural health of the crossing to help the project team make better decisions.
+The project also benefits from a sophisticated structural health monitoring system.
+This Cloud-based system informs the maintenance regime and monitors the structural health of the crossing to support decision making.

 During construction our specialists provided support and materials advice to the wider Arup team to ensure compliance with the employer's requirements; principally focused on reinforced concrete and structural steel but also other materials.
 We also advised on solutions to unforeseen site related challenges that inevitably arise on a project of this size and complexity.
 This assured long-term durability and quality of construction for the owner.